jcn/magickly-docker/README.md

 ## Requirements

-This Dockerfile is built off of the 2.1.10-alpine image, which is amd64 only.
+This Dockerfile is built off of the alpine:3.8 image which should support amd64 and arm64 platforms.
+We stick with 3.8 because Ruby 2.1.10 won't build on later versions due to OpenSSL issues.